-The SEMCO Gas natural gas transmission and delivery system in Michigan includes approximately 197 miles of gas transmission pipelines and 6,551 miles of gas distribution mains.
+The SEMCO natural gas transmission and delivery system in Michigan includes approximately 197 miles of gas transmission pipelines and 6,619 miles of gas distribution mains.
 The pipelines and mains are located throughout the southern half of Michigan's Lower Peninsula (including in and around the cities of Albion, Battle Creek, Holland, Niles, Port Huron, and Three Rivers) and also in the central, eastern, and western areas of Michigan's Upper Peninsula.

-SEMCO Gas has access to natural gas supplies throughout the U.S. and Canada via interstate and intrastate pipelines in and near Michigan.
-To provide gas to SEMCO Gas sales customers, SEMCO Gas has negotiated standard terms and conditions for the purchase of natural gas under the NAESB form of agreement with a variety of suppliers.
+SEMCO has access to natural gas supplies throughout the U.S. and Canada via interstate and intrastate pipelines in and near Michigan.
+To provide gas to SEMCO sales customers, SEMCO has negotiated standard terms and conditions for the purchase of natural gas under the NAESB form of agreement with a variety of suppliers.

-The following table sets out, by customer category, SEMCO Gas' deliveries:
+The following table sets out, by customer category, SEMCO's deliveries:

-2022 2021
+2023 2022

 Deliveries: (MDth)

-Residential 27,030 24,245
+Residential 23,592 27,030

-Commercial 16,462 14,027
+Commercial 14,465 16,462

-Transport 20,460 20,920
+Transport 19,028 20,460

-Gas Customer Choice (1) 2,937 3,049
+Gas Customer Choice (1) 2,495 2,937

-Total deliveries 66,889 62,241
+Total deliveries 59,580 66,889

-2022 2021
+2023 2022

 Customers at Year End (2) :

-Residential 274,989 270,312
+Residential 275,632 274,989

-Commercial 25,302 24,500
+Commercial 25,179 25,302

-Transport 265 268
+Transport 278 265

-Gas Customer Choice (1) 19,397 21,490
+Gas Customer Choice (1) 18,929 19,397

-Total customers 319,953 316,570
+Total customers 320,018 319,953

-(1) In Michigan, the MPSC has a program known as the Gas Customer Choice Program, under which gas sales customers may choose to purchase natural gas from third-party suppliers, while SEMCO Gas continues to charge these customers applicable distribution charges and customer fees, plus a balancing fee.
+(1) In Michigan, the MPSC has a program known as the Gas Customer Choice Program, under which gas sales customers may choose to purchase natural gas from third-party suppliers, while SEMCO continues to charge these customers applicable distribution charges and customer fees, plus a balancing fee.